vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere.md

-# Prepare to Deploy a Management or Standalone Clusters to vSphere
+# Prepare to Deploy a Management Cluster to vSphere

-This topic explains how to prepare your environment before you deploy a management or standalone cluster to vSphere.
+This topic explains how to prepare your environment before you deploy a management cluster to vSphere.
 You must:

 * Download and import the OVF image and covert it to a template.
 * Create a ssh key pair and provide the public key part of the SSH key pair to Tanzu Installer.